'Laughter really is the best medicine'

 VENICE — Laughter Yoga introduces a fun(ny) new twist on staying in shape.

+There, members are introduced to their Leaders of Laughter, Cathy Grippi and Jenny Muhlbauer.

-The program, organized by Grippi, begun in February 2018.
-She discovered the program through a friend; and fell in love with it in three weeks.
+The program, organized by Grippi, began in February 2018.
+She discovered the program through a friend - and fell in love with it in three weeks.

 After going to New England and completing specific training, she started her Laughter Yoga program in hopes of introducing its benefits to the community.